gshakhn/freefrog/README.md

     (run)
     (browser-repl)

 Open a browser pointing to [http://localhost:3000](http://localhost:3000)

+## Development

+Running the specs once (SLOW):

+    lein spec

+Or autotest (SLOW to start, then FAST to develop):

+    lein autotest

 ## License